Esazade/Isazadeh.github.io/docs/csharp/net.md

 # .NET

-NET is a platform built by Microsoft for developing all kinds of applications.
+.NET is a platform built by Microsoft for developing all kinds of applications.
 With .NET, you can:

 - Build desktop applications for Windows